Vast-eel/nijuuei-va/README.md

 ## Editing
 I've included the scripts written for the purposes of this patch. ksd_tool and kpd_tool are for the main scripts and Nijyuei.kpd, while dc_tool has two functions for getting voiced lines from the Dreamcast version's .BIN files and matching them with ksd_tool's decompiled scripts respectively.
 See the repo's wiki for technical details.

 I've applied most of the Dreamcast version's script fixes to the PC version's files.
 The revised scripts are under Ksd\Decompiled\DC_Fixes.
-They're used as the base for the voice patch.
+They're used as the base for the voice patch, the scripts of which you can see under Ksd/Voiced.

 The game automatically linebreaks text after 23 characters in dialogue boxes and after 48 in PIS text.